 Founded in 1869, The Goldman Sachs Group, Inc. is a publicly-held financial holding company and a leading global investment banking, securities and investment management firm.
 Goldman Sachs is a leader in developing portfolio strategies and in many fields of investing and financing, participating in financial markets worldwide and serving individuals, institutions, corporations and governments.
 Goldman Sachs is also among the principal market sources for current and thorough information on companies, industrial sectors, markets, economies and currencies, and trades and makes markets in a wide range of equity and debt securities 24 hours a day.
 The firm is headquartered in New York with offices in countries throughout the world.
 It has trading professionals throughout the United States, as well as in London, Frankfurt, Tokyo, Seoul, Sao Paulo and other major financial centers around the world.
 The active participation of Goldman Sachs in the world's financial markets enhances its ability to identify attractive investments.
-Goldman Sachs has agreed to permit the Funds to use the name "Goldman Sachs" or a derivative thereof as part of the Funds' names for as long as the Funds' Management Agreement (as described below) is in effect.
+Goldman Sachs has agreed to permit the Funds to use the name "Goldman Sachs" or a derivative thereof as part of each Fund's name for as long as each Fund's Management Agreement (as described below) is in effect.

-The Funds' management agreement (the "Management Agreement") provides that GSAM, in its capacity as Investment Adviser, may render similar services to others so long as the services under the Management Agreement are not impaired thereby.
-The Funds' Management Agreements were most recently approved by the Trustees of the Trust, including a majority of the Trustees of the Trust who are not parties to such agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on June 11-12, 2024.
-The Management Agreement was approved by the initial sole shareholder of the Funds prior to the Funds' commencement of operations.
-A discussion regarding the Trustees' basis for approving the Management Agreement for each Fund is available in that Fund's Form N-CSR for the most recent fiscal year end.
+The Management Agreement was initially approved by the Trustees, including a majority of the Trustees who are not parties to the Management Agreement or "interested persons" (as such term is defined in the Act) of any party thereto (the "non-interested Trustees"), on June 14-15, 2022.
+The Management Agreement was most recently approved by the Trustees, including a majority of the non-interested Trustees, on June 11-12, 2024.
+A discussion regarding the Board of Trustees' basis for approving the Management Agreements is available in the Funds' Form N-CSR for the period ended June 30, 2024.

-The Funds' Management Agreement will remain in effect until June 30, 2025 and will continue in effect with respect to each Fund from year to year thereafter provided such continuance is specifically approved at least annually as set forth in the Management Agreement.
+The Management Agreement will remain in effect for an initial two-year period and will continue in effect with respect to the Funds from year to year thereafter provided such continuance is specifically approved at least annually as set forth in the Management Agreement.

-The Management Agreement will terminate automatically if assigned (as defined in the Act).
-The Management Agreement is also terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of a Fund on 60 days' written notice to the Investment Adviser or by the Investment Adviser on 60 days' written notice to the Trust.
+The Management Agreement will terminate automatically with respect to the Funds if assigned (as defined in the Act).
+The Management Agreement is also terminable at any time without penalty by the Trustees of the Trust or by vote of a majority of the outstanding voting securities of the Fund on 60 days' written notice to the Investment Adviser or by the Investment Adviser on 60 days written notice to the Trust.

-Pursuant to the Management Agreement, the Investment Adviser is entitled to receive the fees set forth below, payable monthly based on the Funds' average daily net assets.
-Also included below are the actual management fee rates paid by the Funds (after reflection of any management fee waivers, as indicated in the Funds' prospectuses) for the fiscal year ended November 30, 2024.
-The Actual Rate may not correlate to the Contractual Rate as a result of the management fee waivers that may be in effect from time to time.
-The Investment Adviser may waive a portion of its management fee payable by a Fund in an amount equal to any management fees it earns as an investment adviser to any of the affiliated funds in which the Fund invests.
+Pursuant to the Management Agreement, the Investment Adviser is entitled to receive the fees listed below, payable monthly based on each Fund's average daily net assets.
+The Investment Adviser may waive a portion of its management fee payable by a Fund in an amount equal to any management fees it earns as an investment adviser to any of the affiliated funds in which a Fund invests, from time to time, and may discontinue or modify any such waivers in the future consistent with the terms of any fee waiver arrangements that may be in place.